Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Concord, NH 03301-498925

-When filling out the Certificate of Formation, there are a few sections and terms that can be confusing.
-I’ll go over the major ones to help fill out this form.
+There are a few sections and terms that can be confusing when completing the Certificate of Formation.
+I’ll go over the major ones to help you complete this form.

-Principal purpose: This section asks for information regarding the activities of the business.
+Principal purpose: This section asks for information regarding the business’s activities.
 To answer, you will need to look up a number called NAICS (North American Industrial Classification System).
 This code is a six-digit number that classifies and categorizes the different industries.

 Related: What is a NAICS number?